slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ---

-## Priority Overview

-This wishlist is organized by priority, starting with features that affect **overall stability, performance, and broadcast-grade implementation**, then moving down to less critical enhancements:

-1. **🎯 Next Priority** - Features ready for immediate implementation
-2. **🔧 Stability & Performance** - Core system improvements
-3. **📡 Broadcast-Grade Features** - Professional radio capabilities
-4. **⚙️ Operational Enhancements** - Tools and workflows
-5. **🎨 User Experience** - Monitoring and interfaces
-6. **🤖 AI & Advanced Features** - Experimental capabilities
-7. **🌟 Stretch Goals** - Fun/experimental ideas
-8. **✅ Completed Work** - Features that have been implemented
+## Core Broadcast Engine — Out of Scope for This Document

+Core broadcast correctness, timing discipline, fallback behavior, buffer stability, and two-clock enforcement are **not feature work**.

+These areas are formally defined and governed by:
+- Retrowaves Architecture Contracts
+- Retrowaves — Phase 1.0 Definition of Done (Broadcast-Grade Core)

+They are intentionally excluded from this wishlist to prevent feature creep, duplication of authority, or accidental violation of broadcast invariants.

+Any changes to core broadcast behavior MUST be made via contract revision and a new phase definition — not via future enhancements.

 ---

-## 🎯 Next Priority
+## 1️⃣ Station Autonomy & Operational Control

+Items that allow starting/stopping a station cleanly, reloading assets, observability (logs, state, health), and manual override without breaking THINK/DO.
+Emergency behaviors (but not UI polish).
+This is about running a station, not managing many of them.

-### Production Readiness & Observability
+### Health & Status Endpoints

-**Status:** 🎯 **NEXT PRIORITY** - Ready for implementation

-**Goal:** Make Retrowaves production-ready with operational visibility and health monitoring.

 **Components:**

-1. **Health & Status Endpoints**
 - `GET /health` - Simple health check (200 OK if service is running)
 - `GET /status` - Detailed status JSON with:
   - Encoder health (via FFmpegSupervisor status)
   - Buffer occupancy (PCM and MP3 buffers)
   - Number of connected clients
   - Current source (program/tone/silence)
   - Uptime and restart counts
 - Per contract T14: Endpoints MUST NOT interfere with audio tick loop
 - Non-blocking, thread-safe status queries

-2. **Integration Testing**
+### Integration Testing

 - Complete end-to-end system tests (structure exists, needs implementation)
 - Tower-Station integration tests
 - Real audio pipeline tests
 - Service lifecycle tests

-3. **Deployment Documentation**
+### Deployment Documentation

 - Production deployment guide
 - System requirements and dependencies
 - Configuration management
 - Troubleshooting runbook

-4. **Operational Observability**
+### Operational Observability

 - Basic metrics collection (beyond logging)
 - Service health monitoring
 - Performance baseline documentation

-**Benefits:**
-- Production-ready operational visibility
-- Easier troubleshooting and monitoring
-- Confidence in system reliability
 - Foundation for future monitoring integrations (Prometheus, etc.)

+### "Debug Stream" Mode

+Mirror the main stream to:
+- Local WAV file
+- GUI visualizer
+- Waveform display
+- Detailed timing logs

+For testing timing drift and DJ behavior.

+### Radio Station API (HTTP/JSON)

+Provide:
+- `/now_playing` - Current segment metadata
+- `/next_up` - Next queued segment
+- `/history` - Recent playlist history
+- `/listeners` - Connected client count
+- `/skip` - Skip current segment (applies to next segment, current completes)
+- `/trigger_id` - Force legal ID on next THINK cycle

+All operations respect THINK/DO model: current segments always complete, decisions apply to future segments.

+### Intelligent Media Library Self-Organization

+Allow Retrowaves to gradually self-organize all intros/outros/IDs/talk files into a clean directory structure without requiring manual work.

+**Desired Future Behavior:**
+- DJEngine automatically extracts base song name from intros/outros
+- Detects generic vs per-song assets
+- Creates ticklers for safe migration (file moves executed asynchronously)
+- Files moved into structured directories opportunistically (never during active THINK/DO)
+- Maintains backward compatibility
+- Zero downtime, zero manual labor

+**Implementation Notes:**
+- File operations are executed asynchronously via ticklers (never during THINK or DO)
+- Moves are opportunistic and never block scheduling or playback
+- Files should be moved atomically with fallback to original location if needed
+- DJ should maintain a mapping of old paths to new paths during transition

+**Outro Spelling Normalization:**
+- **Canonical name:** `_outro` (one "t")
+- **Historical compatibility:** Files on disk may have `_outtro` (two "t"s) due to historical typos
+- **Future Cleanup:** When the media library self-organization feature runs, the system will:
+  - Detect any `*_outtro*.mp3` files
+  - Rename them to the canonical form `*_outro*.mp3`
+  - Move them into the standardized directory structure

 ---

-## 🔧 Stability & Performance
+## 2️⃣ DJ & Programming Intelligence

+Items related to rotation logic, IDs, intros, outros, ticklers, legal timing, and programming behavior.
+These matter only once audio is already correct.

 ### Ticklers: Deferred Improvement & Maintenance Tasks

-**Concept:**

 Ticklers are first-class architectural constructs in Retrowaves that represent non-critical, best-effort tasks for system improvement and maintenance.
 They enable the system to improve incrementally over time without ever blocking or interfering with core playout operations.

 **Purpose:**
 Ticklers allow Retrowaves to handle deferred work that enhances the system but is not required for immediate operation.
 Examples include loudness analysis for assets missing metadata, media library organization tasks, or gradual quality improvements.
 The system plays content immediately regardless of whether these improvements have been completed.

 **Execution Model:**
 Ticklers are created during THINK when the DJ engine identifies opportunities for improvement or detects missing metadata.
 They are scheduled for opportunistic execution but never block THINK or DO operations.
 Ticklers run asynchronously, can be interrupted at any time, and may be deferred if system resources are constrained.
 They are inherently interruptible and resumable, allowing the system to prioritize playout over maintenance tasks.
 Ticklers are persisted locally so that deferred improvements survive restarts, but their execution remains best-effort and non-blocking.
 Tickler execution occurs outside active playout threads and never shares timing-critical locks.

-**Distinction from Other Patterns:**

-Ticklers are explicitly not:
-- **Cron jobs:** Ticklers have no fixed schedule and execute opportunistically based on system state
-- **Background workers:** Ticklers are not separate processes or threads dedicated to maintenance; they integrate with the DJ engine's natural lifecycle
-- **Pipelines:** Ticklers do not process assets in bulk or require an ingest phase; they work incrementally on assets as they are encountered during normal operation

-**Canonical Example: Loudness Analysis**

-When the DJ engine encounters a song during THINK that lacks loudness metadata, it:
-1. Queues the asset for immediate playout at unity gain
-2. Creates a tickler to analyze the audio file and compute LUFS values
-3. Schedules the tickler for asynchronous execution
-4. On future plays, applies the cached loudness metadata

-The asset plays correctly on first encounter, and the system improves for subsequent plays.
-If tickler execution is delayed or interrupted, playout continues normally.

 **Guardrails:**

-**Ticklers MUST:**
+- **Ticklers MUST:**
   - Execute entirely outside the THINK/DO playout path
   - Be interruptible at any point without affecting playout
   - Work incrementally, improving the system one asset at a time
   - Cache results for future use (metadata, computed values, etc.)
   - Log their activities for observability
   - Be idempotent by design (duplicate execution is safe and acceptable)
   - Represent durable intent, not job progress or execution state (ticklers are not a job queue, scheduler, or workflow engine)

-**Ticklers MUST NOT:**
+- **Ticklers MUST NOT:**
   - Block THINK operations
   - Block DO operations
   - Delay or prevent asset playback
   - Require completion before playout proceeds
   - Modify audio files in place (they may create metadata files)
   - Create dependencies between assets or require bulk processing
   - Execute during critical playout windows (can be deferred if needed)

-**Scope:**

-Ticklers are suitable for any deferred improvement task that enhances system quality but is not required for operation: loudness analysis, metadata extraction, library organization, quality metrics collection, and similar maintenance tasks.
-They are not suitable for time-critical operations, mandatory data processing, or anything that must complete before playout can proceed.

-**Architectural Invariant:**

-The THINK/DO execution model is inviolable.
-Audio timing and playout correctness must never depend on deferred or background work.
-All enhancements described in this document respect this fundamental constraint.

-## 📡 Broadcast-Grade Features

-**Note:** All features in this section operate within the THINK/DO model.
-Decisions occur during THINK; execution is queued for future segments.
-Current segments always complete without interruption.

-### Loudness Normalization (Ingest-Free, Tickler-Driven)

-**Purpose:**

-Ensure consistent perceived loudness across all audio assets (songs, intros, outros, station IDs, fallback audio) to match professional broadcast behavior, without requiring an ingest pipeline or blocking playout operations.

-**Architecture:**

-Loudness normalization operates entirely within the THINK/DO model.
-During THINK, the DJ engine may detect missing loudness metadata for an asset.
-If metadata is present, the DJ applies a static gain value to the AudioEvent.
-This gain remains constant for the entire duration of the segment during DO phase playout.
-If metadata is absent, the asset plays at unity gain with no delay or blocking.

-**Implementation via Ticklers:**

-Loudness analysis is implemented exclusively through DJ ticklers, never as a blocking operation.
-When the DJ encounters an asset without loudness metadata during THINK:

-1. Asset is queued and plays immediately at unity gain
-2. A loudness analysis tickler is scheduled for asynchronous execution
-3. The tickler runs outside the playout path, analyzing the audio file and computing LUFS (or ReplayGain) values
-4. Metadata is cached alongside the asset for future plays
-5. On subsequent plays, the DJ applies the cached gain value during THINK

-**Example:**

-- **First play:** Song `Artist - Title.mp3` has no loudness metadata → Queued with gain=1.0 → Plays at unity → Tickler scheduled
-- **Future plays:** Same song now has cached LUFS=-16.5 → DJ computes gain=+2.0dB during THINK → Queued with gain=2.0 → Plays at normalized level

-**Constraints:**

-- Gain is static per asset: Once computed, the gain value for an asset remains constant unless explicitly re-analyzed via a tickler (not adaptive or real-time)
-- Gain is constant per segment: The entire segment (song, intro, outro, etc.) plays at a single gain value
-- Metadata is optional: Playout never requires loudness metadata.
-Missing metadata never blocks or delays playback
-- No real-time DSP: All analysis happens asynchronously via ticklers
-- No encoder-level normalization: Gain is applied during playout, not encoding
-- No database dependency: Metadata is cached per-asset in the file system or alongside media files

-**Non-Goals:**

-- Compressor/limiter as loudness control (gain is static, not dynamic)
-- Adaptive gain riding (gain is constant for segment duration)
-- Rewriting audio files (gain is applied at playout time only)
-- Central database for metadata (per-asset caching only)
-- Required ingest pipeline (assets play immediately, analysis is optional background work)

 ### "Now Playing" Metadata

-Add:
+Add metadata extraction and distribution:
 - Artist
 - Title
 - Album